karimikkonen/sextante-manual/sphinx/source/cutting_merging.rst

 .. note:: In this lesson we will see another example of spatial data preparation, to continue using SEXTANTE in real-world scenarios

-For this lesson, we are going to calculate a slope layer for an area surrounding a given city, which is given in a vector layer with a single polygon.
+For this lesson, we are going to calculate a slope layer for an area surrounding a city area, which is given in a vector layer with a single polygon.
 The base DEM is divided in two raster layers that, together, cover an area much larger than that around the city that we want to work with.
 If you open the project corresponding to this lesson, you will see something like this.

 .. image:: img/cutting_merging/medfordarea.png

-These layers hav two problems:
+These layers have two problems:

-* They covered an area that is too large for what I wanted (we are interested in a smaller region around the city center, shown in brown in the image above)
+* They cover an area that is too large for what we want (we are interested in a smaller region around the city center)
 * They are in two different files.
 (The city limits fall into just one single raster layer, but, as it's been said, we want some extra area around it).